 Second, the College states that "[t]he continuation of [employee] benefits [during leaves of absence] is indeed a form of conditional compensation for employees who garner faculty rank."
 College Comment at 3.
-The Trammell Comment states as much, characterizing the practice of continued payment for fringe benefits while on leave as "a standing policy" that, if denied, "would be a departure from customary practice."
+Your opponent, Mr. Trammell, states as much in his comment to the Commission, characterizing the practice of continued payment for fringe benefits while on leave as "a standing policy" that, if denied, "would be a departure from customary practice."
 Trammell Comment at 1.